 • anti: opposed to or against something (e.g. anti-virus, antibiotic, antipathetic, anti-cheating, antilogy)

-• ap: the same as ad (e.g. append)
+• ap: the same as a (e.g. append, appeal, appear)

 • agri: relating to farming (e.g. agriculture, agribusiness)